 Jorge A. del Calvo

 Jorge A. del Calvo is a partner at Pillsbury Winthrop Shaw Pittman.
 He represents public and private technology companies in mergers and acquisitions, public offerings, private placements, and joint ventures, investment banks in equity, debt, and other transactions, and venture and private equity funds in their formation and investments.
-Mr. del Calvo’s clients range in size from unfunded start-ups to Fortune 500 companies.
+His clients range in size from unfunded start-ups to Fortune 500 companies.

-Jorge del Calvo is one of the most prolific and experienced IPO attorneys in the country.
-He has consistently ranked as one of the top attorneys in the country in representing issuers in completed technology IPOs.
+As one of the most prolific and experienced IPO attorneys in the country, he has consistently ranked as one of the top attorneys in the country in representing issuers in completed technology IPOs.
 He has also broken ground for new industries in the public market, having represented the “First Internet IPO” (Netcom On-Line Communications Service, Inc.), and the “First Solar IPO” (SunPower Corporation) in their Initial Public Offerings.
-Fifteen of the companies Mr. del Calvo has represented achieved market valuations in excess of $1B.
+Fifteen of the companies he has represented achieved market valuations in excess of $1B.

 During his career, Jorge has handled over one hundred merger and acquisition transactions, including the representation of Atheros in its $3.6 billion acquisition by Qualcomm, WebEx in its $3.2 billion acquisition by Cisco, Nicira in its $1.26 billion acquisition by VMWare, and PLX Technology in its $298 Million sale to Avago Technologies.
 He also has extensive experience in counseling public companies and their boards with respect to hostile takeovers, proxy contests, special investigations and corporate governance issues.